1989 Tiananmen Square protests and massacre: Clearing the square

 Duo, and Gao Xin decided to convince the students to evacuate the square; Chai Ling, however, insisted that "those who wish to leave may leave, and those who don't may stay."
 The group asked Chai Ling and other student leaders to negotiate a peaceful evacuation.
 Hou Dejian addressed the students by loudspeaker, urging them to leave the square and surrender their rifles and other weapons, before leaving with Zhou Duo in an ambulance to meet the government troops.

 Between 3:30 and 3:45 am, the ambulance arrived at the Museum of Chinese History in the northeast corner of the square, and Hou Dejian and Zhou Duo met with Ji Xinguo, a regimental political commissar.
 They requested that the army give them time to evacuate, and to open a path for them to leave.
 Ji Xinguo relayed their request to Martial Law Headquarters, who agreed to the students' request.
 Ji Xinguo informed them of this and told them to exit to the south.
 After Hou and Zhou returned to the square, they called for an immediate evacuation, and the Martial Law Headquarters announced, "Students, we appreciate that you will leave the Square voluntarily.
 Students, please leave in the southeastern direction."

 There was initial reluctance among the students to leave, but as the deadline approached, Feng Congde asked students for a voice vote on whether to stay or leave.
 Although the vote's results were inconclusive, Feng said the vote to leave was louder.
 The demonstrators began to evacuate, with students leaving under their school banners, heading southeast.
 At about 4:35 am, a few minutes after the demonstrators started to retreat, the lights in the square were turned on, and troops began to advance.
 A squad of commandos charged up the monument and shot out the students' loudspeaker.
 According to Hou Dejian, tear gas was used during the operation to clear the square.

-At 5:23 am, a Chinese unit crushed the Goddess of Democracy statue, removing its severed torch first as a memento.
+At 5:23 am, a Chinese armoured car rammed the Goddess of Democracy statue several times, and then removed its severed torch after it collapsed as a memento.

 Having removed the students from the square, soldiers were ordered to relinquish their ammunition, after which they were allowed a short reprieve, from 7 am to 9 am.
 The debris left over from the student occupation was either piled and burnt on the square or placed in large plastic bags that were then airlifted away by military helicopters.
 After the cleanup, the troops stationed at The Great Hall of the People remained confined within for the next nine days.
 During this time, the soldiers were apparently left to sleep on the floors and were daily supplied a single packet of instant noodles shared between three men.